ABOUT THE COMIC

 She also writes prose!
 You can find her writing at her non-fiction blog, or her

-new-adult science fiction novel about identity, friendship, and mad science, free to read online.
+new-adult science fiction novel about identity, belonging, and mad science, free to read online.